AhmecC/Telegram-Ebay-Price-Tracker/README.md

 # Telegram-Ebay-Price-Tracker

 /track_new To Do List:
--Search the item and if 0 results come up then tell them a mistake was made and to retry -earch the item and inform the user of how many results came up (if low search results then make them confirm they want to still track)
+- Search the item and if 0 results come up then tell them a mistake was made and to retry
+- search the item and inform the user of how many results came up (if low search results then make them confirm they want to still track)

 /manage To Do List:
 - Make output nice :)